 What if we don’t help develop regional economies?

-What if we don’t invest now for more and cleaner affordable and reliable energy?
+What if we don’t invest now for more and cleaner energy solutions?

 The answer is we risk the possibility of re-writing the chapter on the past 30 years of Australia.

 We absolutely must ensure we are not the first generation since World War II to pass on to our children a lower standard of living than we have enjoyed.